 To get us back from the Keflavik airport to Reykjavik, we opted for the FlyBus.
 Let me just say, a discussion of the FlyBus (operated by Reykjavik Excursions company) deserves its own upcoming blog entry – The Reykjavik FlyBus Fiasco.
 We didn’t end up getting back to the CenterHotel Klopp until almost midnight and went straight to bed.

 Are you planning to go to the Golden Circle — what are you looking forward to most?

 If you’ve already been, what was your favorite part?

-Some links on this site may be affiliate links, which means we may earn a few pennies to help with the web hosting, all at no additional cost to you.
+Some links on this site may be affiliate links, all at no additional cost to you.